-Clear Hips to Create a More Powerful Golf Swing
+Clear Your Hips for a Powerful Golf Swing

 Know How to Clear Your Hips in Your Golf Swing?
 Discover Greater Flexibility and Powerful Speed with These Tips.